Discovering Yooperlite: Where to Find These Amazing Glowing Rocks

 Who discovered Yooperlites?

-Erik Rintamaki discovered yooperlites in June 2017 while searching for agates along Lake Superior’s shores.
+Erik Rintamaki discovered yooperlites in June 2017 while searching for agates along the shores of Lake Superior.
 Shortly after his discovery, Rintamaki started organizing tours and selling UV flashlights.
-It’s pretty cool that something so unique was found right on our own beaches!
+It's pretty cool that something so unique was found right on our own beaches!

 Why do Yooperlites glow?